dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 `TARGET_XYZ` for the machine that will be targets by the JIT and AOT compilers.
 In the case of AOT compilation host and target might be different: the host might be Windows, and the target might be Browser WebAssembly, for example.

+Macros generally use a `MONO_` prefix.
+Macros in public API headers *must* use the prefix.

 ## Types